FarazSharif/Meshco/README.md

 #### I'll be using HTML, CSS, JavaScript and react framework to build this project. <br/>
 > ### Thank you for checking out Meshco's development. 🙏<br/>
 > ### More commits will be added over time, with new futures.  <br/>
-> New projects will be updated in my [Linkedin Page](https://www.linkedin.com/in/faraz-sharif-699464277).
+> New projects will be updated in my [Linkedin Page](https://www.linkedin.com/in/faraz-sharif-699464277). <br/>
+**Also, this app is uploaded on Netlify so you can view it as it gets developed over time: [meshco's netlify](https://meshco.netlify.app).**